1934 Italian general election: Electoral system

 Facade of the Palazzo Braschi, Rome, in 1934, with Mussolini's face and the word "SI" (yes) repeated.

-As for the 1929 election, universal male suffrage was restricted only to men who were members of a trade union or an association, to soldiers and to members of the clergy.
+As was the case in the 1929 election, universal male suffrage was restricted to men who were members of trade unions or associations, soldiers and members of the clergy.

 The election was a plebiscite; voters could vote "Yes" or "No" to approve or disapprove the list of deputies nominated by the Grand Council of Fascism.
 The voter was provided with two equal-sized sheets, white outside, inside bearing the words "Do you approve the list of members appointed by the Grand National Council of Fascism?"
-The "Yes" ballot paper was decorated with the Italian tricolour and a fasces, the "No" paper was plain.
+The "Yes" ballot paper was decorated with the Italian tricolour, while the "No" paper was plain.

 The voter would be presented with both ballot papers, choosing one of the two and discarding the other in the voting booth.
 He would then fold over his chosen paper and present it to the electoral officials to ensure it was sealed.
 The process would not be considered free and fair by modern standards.

 Theoretically, if the "No" option had won, the election would have been repeated with the admission of other electoral lists.